Estimation of a Probability with Guaranteed Normalized Mean Absolute Error: Introduction

 \section{Introduction}

+Sequential estimation of a probability from a set of observations is considered in this letter.
+This problem arises, among other fields, in Monte Carlo simulation of communication systems, in which performance is usually measured by a bit error rate (BER) or block error rate (BLER).
+Contrary to fixed-size Monte Carlo methods, in sequential estimation the sample size is not fixed in advance, but is (randomly) determined by the outcome of the simulation, using a certain stopping rule.

-The estimation of a probability from a set of observations is one of the most basic problems in statistics, with many applications in signal processing and related fields.
-One commonly used technique is inverse binomial sampling (also termed negative-binomial Monte Carlo).
-Given a sequence of independent Bernoulli trials with probability of success $p$, this technique consists in observing the sequence until a given number $\nnum$ of successes is obtained.
+In this letter, the observations are assumed to be a sequence of independent Bernoulli trials with probability of success $p$, which is to be estimated.
+A simple stopping rule known as inverse binomial (or negative binomial) sampling is considered.
+This rule consists in observing the sequence until a given number $\nnum$ of successes is reached.
 The resulting number of trials is denoted as $\vanden$.
+(Random variables are displayed in bold type throughout the letter.)
 The uniformly minimum variance unbiased estimator of $p$, for $\nnum \geq 2$, is \cite{Prasad82}